ORTHODONTICS

 THE INVISALIGN SYSTEM

-To meet the greater aesthetic needs of adult patients, in 1997, thanks to an idea of two young students of the Stanford University Business School, Zia Chisti and Kelsey Wirth, a truly invisible orthodontic system called Invisalign was developed: a completely transparent aesthetic aligners able to move the teeth.
+To meet the greater aesthetic needs of adult patients, in 1997, thanks to an idea of two young students at Stanford University Business School, Zia Chisti and Kelsey Wirth, an invisible orthodontic system called Invisalign was developed: a completely transparent aesthetic aligner able to move teeth.

-Putting their computer knowledge together, the collaboration of orthodontists and CAD / CAM experts were able to create a computerized system that would allow the construction of truly invisible, sequential appliances with which to move the teeth.
+Putting their knowledge together, the collaboration of orthodontists and CAD / CAM experts was able to create a computerized system that would allow the construction of invisible, sequential plastic shells designed to move the teeth.

-The name Invisalign derives from the union of the two English terms "invisible" and "align" which mean to align invisibly.
+The name Invisalign derives from the union of the two English terms "invisible" and "align".

 medium-small diastemas (2-6mm)